Skip to main content

 Key market storylines driving futures odds

-In upcoming stakes races, July brings us the Haskell Stakes.
-August provides the Travers Stakes and the King’s Plate, the first leg of Canada’s Triple Crown.
+In upcoming stakes races, August provides the Travers Stakes and the King’s Plate, the first leg of Canada’s Triple Crown.

-Below, we break down the latest horse racing betting storylines, including Belmont Stakes results, Haskell Stakes futures, Breeders’ Cup market movement, and the summer races bettors should be watching next.
+Below, we break down the latest horse racing betting storylines, including Haskell Stakes results, Travers Stakes futures, Breeders’ Cup market movement, and the summer races bettors should be watching next.
 For everything about betting on horse racing in general, be sure to check out our handy and informative horse racing betting guide, which contains all things about the sport of kings.
 As well, there are detailed guides about some of the very best horse racing sports betting sites around.
-And if you are new to sports betting, you’d do yourself a service by delving into our how to Bet on Sports guide.
+And if you are new to sports betting, you’d do yourself a service by reading our how to bet on sports guide.

-Let’s take a quick glance at what futures odds are drawing the market’s attention this month.
+Let’s take a glance at what futures odds are drawing the market’s attention this month.

 Latest Breeders' Cup Classic News

-Golden Tempo reshapes the Breeders’ Cup Classic picture
+How Does Golden Tempo's ailment reshape the Breeders’ Cup Classic picture

 Japanese horse ready to defend title

-With his emphatic win in the June 27 Stephen Foster Stakes at Churchill Downs, Magnitude reclaimed top spot in the NTRA rankings.
-The Steve Asmussen-trained colt beat both 2025 horse of the year Sovereignty and Grade 1 stakes winner Baez to the wire for that victory.
+With his emphatic win in the June 27 Stephen Foster Stakes at Churchill Downs, Magnitude reclaimed the top spot in the NTRA rankings.
+The Steve Asmussen-trained colt beat both 2025 Horse of the Year Sovereignty and Grade 1 stakes winner Baez to the wire for that victory.
 Magnitude has eight wins from 14 career starts.
 This win came in his first start since Magnitude’s wire-to-wire victory in the March 28 Dubai World Cup.
 Magnitude also had a win last year in the Clark Stakes.
+The horse is set for a rematch with Sovereignty and Baeza at the $1 million Whitney Stakes on August 8 at Saratoga Race Course.

-Golden Tempo has changed the summer futures picture.
+Golden Tempo was changing the summer futures picture.
+Then he got sick.
 The Kentucky Derby winner came back to win the Belmont Stakes at Saratoga, confirming his place as one of the leading three-year-olds in the country.
 That result should make him a major name in early Breeders’ Cup Classic discussions.
-Golden Tempo's trainer, Cherie DeVaux, was opting to keep her horse out of the July 1 Jim Dandy Stakes.
-They are also skipping the July 18 Hasnell Stakes.
+But then an illness put the horse on the shelf.
+Golden Tempo's trainer, Cherie DeVaux, opted to keep her horse out of the July 1 Jim Dandy Stakes.
+They are also skipping the July 18 Haskell Stakes.
 Golden Tempo is slated to be back on the track for the August 29 Travers Stakes at Saratoga to see if he can complete the same feat as Sovereignty did last year.
+He will need an impressive performance to reassure bettors that he remains a force to be reckoned with.

 Forever Young, the Japanese horse that won last year's Breeders' Cup Classic, is living up to his name.
 The horse is showing no signs of slowing down in his five-year-old season.
 Forever Young was second to Magnitude in the Dubai World Cup.
 Previously, he defended his title in the Saudi Gold Cup, the first horse ever to do that in the history of the race.
 As a three-year-old, Forever Young was third in the Breeders' Cup Classic and in the Kentucky Derby.

-Up next on the major stakes race calendar, the $1 million Grade 1 Haskell Stakes at Monmouth Park is being outfitted with an intriguing field.
+Local favorite Baby Vino was the shocking 28-1 long-shot winner of the $1 million Grade 1 Haskell Stakes at Monmouth Park.
 Raced at a distance of 1 1/8-miles on Monmouth Park's dirt surface, this event is solely for three-year-olds.
 The Haskell serves as a "Win, and You're In" event for the Breeders' Cup Classic.

-Set as the local hopeful is Baby Vino (+1000).
-The Lindsay Schultz-trained horse recently won the NYRA Bets Pegasus Stakes, the primary Haskell prep, by an impressive 10 3/4 lengths.
+Baby Vino got up at the wire to nip Preakness Stakes winner Napoleon Solo for the victory.
+The Lindsay Schultz-trained horse came into the Haskell Stakes off a win in the NYRA Bets Pegasus Stakes, the primary Haskell prep, by an impressive 10 3/4 lengths.

 Previous market updates